jbhopkins/bioxtasraw/docs/source/install/linux_gen.rst

 #.
 Install python 2.7 (if it isn’t already installed).

 #.
-Install the python development tools.

-#.
-Install the gcc c++ compiler.

-#.
 Install the following python packages (version indicated if less than most recent):

     *   numpy